 A native wildflower steeped in folklore.
-Since the 14th century it has been made into garlands and hung over doors to deter evil spirits.
+For hundreds of years it was made into garlands and hung over doors to deter evil spirits.
 It has also been used in place of hops for beer, as a moth repellent, herbally to cure nervousness in women(!) and to cure consumption.

 The word Mugwort comes from the old English 'Mucgwyrt', meaning Midgewort for its insect repellent qualities.